cncf/toc/reviews/2021-Kyverno-annual.md

 1. **Scalability**: Kyverno is increasingly being used in large production clusters.
 We aim to dramatically improve scalability in the subsequent releases.

-2. **Security**: In addition to current security processes, a goal for Kyverno is to achieve [SLSA Level 4](https://slsa.dev/levels) in 2022.
+2. **Security**: In addition to current security processes, a goal for Kyverno is to improve software supply chain security and achieve [SLSA Level 4](https://slsa.dev/levels).

 3. **Adoption**: We aim to continue growing Kyverno adoption.
 A survey conducted by Nirmata at KubeCon US 2021 showed Kyverno adoption is currently around 8%.
 Our goal is to exceed 30% adoption by Q4 2022.